 The short answer is yes.
 False flues are flues that exist for aesthetic purposes only and do not serve to vent any gases or smoke.
 They are often filled with cement or otherwise closed up.
 However, even a false flue, though it is not a "hole," should be capped.
 A cap on a false flue (as well as a true flue for that matter) will divert water away from the clay flue tile and the concrete crown.
 Without a cap, water pools at the intersection of the crown and the flue tile and then freezes and expands, eventually cracking the crown, which then becomes a major and costly repair.

 With all of the benefits of a cap, at minimal expense, one would be hard-pressed to justify not having one.
 Your chimney has a great role to play in service of your home and in its identity and value.
 Leaving it uncapped is practically an insult (lucky they don't have egos).
 So go ahead—close those doors and windows, and cap your chimney!

-Wanna learn more about chimneys and chimney repair?
-Visit our chimney repair service pages.
+Wanna learn more about chimney caps?
+Visit our chimney caps and covers page.